Mount Hagen: History

 In 1933, Mick Leahy, brother Dan Leahy, and government officer Jim Taylor conducted an aerial reconnaissance of the highlands and discovered the huge and heavily populated Wahgi Valley.
 A short time later they walked in with a well supplied patrol and became the first westerners to come into contact with the tribes that are now in the location of Mount Hagen.
 The first patrol built an airstrip at Kelua, a short distance from modern Mount Hagen.
-From 1934, a new airstrip, the 'Mogei drome' or 'Mogai Aerodrome', was located on a site where the future town was formed.
+From 1934, a new airstrip, the "Mogei Drome" or "Mogai Aerodrome", was located on a site where the future town was formed.
 The first flight arrived here on 1 April 1934, piloted by Bob Gurney, with the first airmail leaving the next day.
-Later, this airstrip was to become the main street passing by China town and the airstrip (current) was moved 15 minutes out of town.
+Later, this airstrip was to become the main street passing by Chinatown and the airstrip (current) was moved 15 minutes out of town.